Solved: kernel Security Check Failure BSOD Error in Windows 10 Version 1809

 As discussed before this kernel_security_check_failure issue is caused by driver incompatibility issues.
-Especially if the problem started after a recent windows upgrade there is a chance installed device driver is not compatible with the current windows version.
+Especially if the problem started after a recent windows upgrade there is a chance the installed device driver is not compatible with the current windows version.
 We recommend check and update device drivers especially The display driver, Network Adapter, and Audio Driver.

-To manually check and update the device driver Press Windows + R, type devmgmt.msc and ok to open device manager.
+To manually check and update the device driver Press Windows + R, type devmgmt.msc, and ok to open device manager.
 Here Right-click on each category.

 From the Properties, click on the Driver option

-Now click the update driver.
+Now click the updated driver.

 Select Automatically search for the driver or browse my computer if you have drivers.

 To reinstall these drivers first visit the device manufacturer website on a different computer and download the latest available Driver.
-Now on a problematic computer open device manager expend display adapter, right-click on installed graphics driver and select uninstall, do the same process for other drivers ( which you found incompatible, yellow triangle mark ).
-Now after that restart windows and install the latest drivers which previously downloaded from the device manufacturer website.
+Now on a problematic computer open the device manager expend display adapter, right-click on the installed graphics driver and select uninstall, do the same process for other drivers ( which you found incompatible, yellow triangle mark ).
+Now after that restart windows and install the latest drivers which were previously downloaded from the device manufacturer’s website.
 You can check this post on how to update/Rollback /reinstall Device drivers on Windows 10 For more detailed information about it.

 Check Memory Errors using memory Diagnostic tool

-Note: Try this if you have knowledge of RAM and other computer parts otherwise take the help of Technician guy.
+Note: Try this if you have knowledge of RAM and other computer parts otherwise take the help of the Technician guy.

 After that connect the power cable and start windows and check it helped.